 The following actions, which are part of the renewed sustainable finance action plan, will also help to solve the data issues:

 - Enhancing the quality of data providers on ESG research and ratings

 - Promoting sustainable finance globally

 Key dates of the European Commission’s Sustainable Finance Action Plan

 1 January 2022

-Financial products: periodic reports for financial products with ESG characteristics must comply with SFDR & EU Taxonomy requirements of level 1 texts
+- Financial products: pre-contractual documents and periodic reports for financial products with ESG characteristics or objectives must comply with SFDR & EU Taxonomy requirements of level 1 texts

 2 August 2022